 - Provides individual and family services to include diagnostic assessment, treatment planning and therapy sessions to students who require individualized mental health services.
 Responsible for providing 25 units of billable service per week.

 - Delivers mental health services at students’ home when necessary.

-- Provides primary prevention services to school community to create a positive school climate including those focusing on resilience, wellness and effective coping with stress.
+- Provides primary prevention services to the school community to create a positive school climate including those focusing on resilience, wellness and effective coping with stress.
 Prevention services may include services delivered to school staff, parents, as well as the student body.

 - Consults and provides training to teachers and other staff to assist them with planning and implementing interventions to remove mental health-related barriers to academic performance.

-- Delivers early interventions to students who have been identified as having risk factors to develop a mental problem, by facilitating student groups or providing consultation to caregivers and school staff.
+- Delivers early interventions to students who have been identified as having risk factors to develop a mental problem, by facilitating student groups or providing consultation to caregivers and staff.